jedcn/reveal-ck/DEVELOPMENT.md

 If you've got things checked out, and submodules inited, then you can updated the embedded reveal.js as follows:

-* cd into reveal.js
+* cd into `reveal.js/`
 * Run a `git fetch` and then merge/rebase/reset as is appropriate
 * Run tests
-* If the tests don't pass, you likely need to update how the FileSplicer is invoked in the SliderBuilder.
-It's got hard-coded begin/end line numbers for where the default reveal.js slides are found.
-This commit is a good example of such a change: b29b050.
+* If the tests don't pass, you likely need to update how the `FileSplicer` is invoked in the `SliderBuilder`.
+It has hard-coded begin/end line numbers for where the default reveal.js slides are found.
+This commit is a good example of such a change: `b29b050`.